team-jwd/cold-brew/readme.md

 * *selector*: A CSS selector to locate the element
 * *attributes*: An object containing attributes to filter the results of the CSS selector

-Returns: A WebElement matching the CSS selector and the given attributes
+Returns: A WebElementPromise matching the CSS selector and the given attributes.
+Resolves with the WebElement if the element is located or rejects with TypeError if not.

 Usage example:
 ```javascript